-- 37. In November 2021, the IASB introduced the risk mitigation intention as a single-outcome element to the DRM model, representing the extent of risk to be mitigated through the use of derivatives, ie the portion of the current net open risk position the entity intends to mitigate through the use of derivatives.
-It is measured and represented by the benchmark derivatives and evidenced by the designated derivatives. - 38.
-As detailed in Agenda Paper 4B for the February 2022 meeting, the risk mitigation intention in the DRM model is calculated as follows: - Step 1-qualifying portfolios of (expected) cash flows from financial assets, financial liabilities, and future transactions are designated in the DRM model; - Step 2-the CNOP is determined as the net interest rate risk position of the designated portfolios, for example, by allocating expected cash flows across repricing time period and determining the risk by repricing time period arising from the aggregated position; and - Step 3-the entity determines the extent to which it wants to mitigate the interest rate risk in the CNOP, consistent with its risk management strategy, being the RMI.
-The RMI is evidenced by the designated derivatives traded with external counterparties and can change from one DRM assessment period to the next. - 39.
-In November 2021, the IASB also tentatively decided not to make additional refinements in the DRM model to allow an entity to designate a portion of a portfolio of prepayable financial assets.
-This is because the risk mitigation intention would enable an entity to decide the extent of the CNOP to mitigate by using derivatives within the target profile.
-Such a decision-ie how much of the risk exposure to mitigate-could be driven by many factors, including an entity's current expectations of prepayment levels or other risk management factors, but it must be consistent with the entity's risk management strategy and activities.
+- 35. In November 2021, the IASB introduced the risk mitigation intention as a single-outcome element to the DRM model, representing the extent of risk to be mitigated through the use of derivatives, ie the portion of the current net open risk position the entity intends to mitigate through the use of derivatives.
+It is measured and represented by the benchmark derivatives and evidenced by the designated derivatives. - 36.
+As detailed in Agenda Paper 4B for the February 2022 meeting, the risk mitigation intention in the DRM model is calculated as follows: - Step 1-qualifying portfolios of (expected) cash flows from financial assets, financial liabilities, and future transactions are designated in the DRM model; - Step 2-the CNOP is determined as the net interest rate risk position of the designated portfolios, for example, by allocating (expected) cash flows across repricing time period and determining the risk by repricing time period arising from the aggregated position; and - Step 3-the entity determines the extent to which it wants to mitigate the interest rate risk in the CNOP, consistent with its risk management strategy, being the RMI.
+The

-&lt;sup>3 Consistent with the IASB's tentative decisions in February and April 2018, future transactions such as forecast transactions and firm commitments that are highly probable to occur and meet certain qualifying criteria can be designated in the DRM model.
+&lt;sup>4 Consistent with the IASB's tentative decisions in February and April 2018, future transactions such as forecast transactions and firm commitments that are highly probable to occur and meet certain qualifying criteria can be designated in the DRM model.